iTwin/connector-samples/cobie-excel-connector/README.md

 ## Register a new application

 1. Go to developer.bentley.com
-2. Register a new application with Application Type = SPA with necessary scopes (e.g., "Visualization", "Digital Twin Management")
+2. Register a new application with Application Type = SPA with scope "Visualization"

 ## Create a new iModel

-1. Select a project and create an iModel on itwin.bentley.com
+1. Select a project and create an iModel on https://itwin.bentley.com
 2. Go to the iModel page and extract Project ID & iModel ID from url ``` https://itwin.bentley.com/review/{Project ID}/{iModel ID}/{Change Set ID}/-1/ ```

 ## Install dependencies